Dick Williams: Yankees' consultant

-He remained in the game, however, as a special consultant to George Steinbrenner and the New York Yankees.
+Legacy and honors

+Williams was elected to the National Baseball Hall of Fame by the Veterans Committee in December 2007, and was inducted on July 27, 2008.
+He was inducted into the San Diego Padres Hall of Fame in 2009.
+In 2024, Williams was posthumously inducted into the Oakland Athletics Hall of Fame.

 In 1990, Williams published his autobiography, No More Mister Nice Guy.
 His acrimonious departure in 1969 distanced Williams from the Red Sox for the remainder of the Yawkey ownership period (through 2001), but after the change in ownership and management that followed, he was selected to the Boston Red Sox Hall of Fame in 2006.

+Williams' career won-loss totals were 1,571 wins and 1,451 losses over 21 seasons.
+He was ejected by umpires 57 times.
+His teams won three pennants in the American League and one in the National League, and were 2–2 in World Series play.
+Along with Bruce Bochy and Bill McKechnie, Williams is one of three managers to lead three different teams to the World Series.

 Williams' number was retired by the Fort Worth Cats.
 The Cats were a popular minor league team in Fort Worth and Williams played there during 1948, 1949 and 1950, while he was working his way through the Dodgers' system.
-Moreover, Williams—in his Hall off Fame speech—cited Bobby Bragan, his Fort Worth manager, as a significant influence on his own career.
+Moreover, Williams—in his Hall of Fame speech—cited Bobby Bragan, his Fort Worth manager, as a significant influence on his own career.
 After the Texas League Cats finally disbanded in 1964, they returned as an independent league team in 2001.
 These "New" Cats retired Williams' number.

-Hall of Fame induction

-Williams was elected to the Baseball Hall of Fame by the Veterans Committee in December 2007, and was inducted on July 27, 2008.
-He was inducted into the San Diego Padres Hall of Fame in 2009.

 Managerial record

-Personal life
+Personal life and death

 Williams was an extra in the 1950 movie The Jackie Robinson Story.
-Before Williams became a major league manager in 1967, he successfully appeared on the television quiz shows Match Game and the original Hollywood Squares.
+Before Williams became a major league manager in 1967, he appeared on the television quiz shows Match Game and the original Hollywood Squares.
 According to Peter Marshall's Backstage with the Original Hollywood Squares, Williams won $50,000 as a contestant on the latter show.

+Williams married Norma Mussato, with whom he had three children, Marc, Rick, and Kathi.
 His son, Rick Williams, a former minor league pitcher and major league pitching coach, became a professional scout for the Atlanta Braves.

-Williams died of a ruptured aortic aneurysm at a hospital near his home in Henderson, Nevada, on July 7, 2011.
+Dick Williams died of a ruptured aortic aneurysm at a hospital near his home in Henderson, Nevada, on July 7, 2011.
+Norma Williams died on August 4, 2011, at the age of 79.